TN CM regrets opposition to burial of doctors who died of coronavirus

-(Eds: adding Police Commissioner's quotes) Chennai, Apr 21 (PTI): Tamil Nadu Chief Minister K Palaniswami on Tuesday regretted the episodes where locals opposed the burial of doctors who died of COVID-19 in the city and urged all to respect the dedication of the health workers.
+(Eds: adding Chennai Corporation's statement) Chennai, Apr 21 (PTI): Tamil Nadu Chief Minister K Palaniswami on Tuesday regretted the episodes where locals opposed the burial of doctors who died of COVID-19 in the city and urged all to respect the dedication of the health workers.
 He also equated doctors, besides other frontline workers in the battle against coronavirus, to God for the "selfless" services rendered by them.

 Due protocol was being followed in the burial of such victims, he said.
 The city police chief warned of "severe action" against those preventing burial or victims of COVID-19.